iza-institute-of-labor-economics/gettsim/docs/geps/gep-04.rst

 The graph operates on columns of data.
 Stringified function names and their inputs correspond to columns in the data, i.e., nodes in the graph.

+Unless functions perform aggregations, they are written in terms of scalars and vectorized during DAG setup.

 Motivation